 So you’re thinking of getting a new coaching website and you’re wondering why web design is important.
 In this blog post, I’ll explore key coaching website best practices.
+Read on if you want to figure out what coaching websites that work have in common.

 Maybe you’re thinking of building a DIY coaching website.
 You absolutely could – IF you have the time, energy and tech skills.